 The final incident involved an American soldier.
 As the POWs were marching, one POW fell from the ranks.
 A Japanese truck ran over the prisoner flattening him into the ground.
 Abel recalled that the driver of the truck had plenty of time to swerve and avoid the man.
 The Japanese soldiers did these things, but, to Abel, it seemed that the officers stood back and silently approved of the soldier’s actions.

 When the POWs reached San Fernando, they were put into a bullpen and remained there until ordered by the Japanese to form 100 men detachments.
 After doing this, they were marched to the train station where they were packed into small wooden boxcars known as “Forty or Eights.”
 The name referred to the fact that each car could hold forty men or eight horses.
-The Japanese packed 100 men into each car and closed the doors.
+Since the detachments had 100 men in them. the Japanese packed 100 men into each car and closed the doors.
 Those men who died remained standing since they could not fall to the cars’ floors.

 The living left the cars at Capas and as they did the dead fell to the floors.
 The POWs walked the last miles to Camp O’Donnell.
 Abel arrived at Camp O’Donnell on April 27, 1942, and watched as a great number of the prisoners died from the disease.
 Abel was never really sure how many men died per day because during his interment there, he was often exhausted, dazed, and unaware of what was going on around him.

 The camp was an unfinished Filipino training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp as these POWs were executed for looting.